Log in

 While gross sales vs. net sales are terms that may be more familiar to accountants and investors, knowing what these mean as a salesperson or sales manager is still vital.
 It can give you a strong indicator of business performance and help identify any potential issues before they become serious problems.

-Understanding gross sales vs. net sales and tracking how the figures change over time will let you see what’s holding your sales back and review your processes to improve performance across the business, including your sales process.
+Understanding gross sales vs. net sales revenue and tracking how the figures change over time will let you see what’s holding your sales back and review your processes to improve performance across the business, including your sales process.

 Free templates to track sales